Arrive Yangon, Myanmar

 Today, enjoy your first taste of Myanmar, a profoundly Buddhist country, where many ancient traditions still flourish.
 Visit the Reclining Buddha at Chauk Htat Gyi Pagoda, a 213-foot-long statue with an expressive enamel face.
 This evening, transfer to Shwedagon Pagoda, the most sacred Buddhist site in Myanmar, for a sunset oil lamp lighting ceremony.
 Standing nearly 330 feet tall, the venerated stupa is covered in gold leaf and topped by a finial encrusted with thousands of diamonds, rubies, sapphires and other precious gems.
 View this mesmerizing wonder first hand, as your local guide explains the history behind the holy relics it enshrines, which include strands of hair from the head of Siddhārtha Gautama, the Buddha.
 This evening, gather for a special welcome dinner.

 Fly to Bagan, a city with more than 2,000 Buddhist pagodas and temples, the first of which was built by King Anawrahta in 1044.
-Upon arrival, visit a rural village, where you have a chance to interact with the locals en route to your hotel.
+Upon arrival, you are taken to a local restaurant for lunch before continuring to your hotel.
 After a short rest, continue your journey to see the Shwezigon Pagoda, Bagan’s greatest reliquary, built to house the Buddha’s collarbone, frontal bone and tooth.
 At sunset, Ride Like a Local as you weave your way through the temple ruins on the back of a horse cart.

 Bagan | Ballooning Above the Temples